GabeScott/standard-works-vault/General Conference/1973 October - “I Will Go and Do the Things Which the Lord Hath Commanded”.md

 Let us examine some histories of those who were not afraid to be lamplighters and give of their light for the benefit of mankind.

-The first few pages of the Book of Mormon record an exciting story of a family living in an environment where wickedness abounded to such an extent the Lord sent his prophets to warn the people they must repent or face destruction.
+The first few pages of the *Book of Mormon* record an exciting story of a family living in an environment where wickedness abounded to such an extent the Lord sent his prophets to warn the people they must repent or face destruction.
 Troubled with this admonition, the father inquires of the Lord concerning the course he should follow to safeguard his family from the prophesied destruction.
 He was instructed to take his family and leave the city.
 The scriptures record: “And it came to pass that he departed into the wilderness.
-And he left his house, and the land of his inheritance, and his gold, and his silver, and his precious things, and took nothing with him, save it were his family, and provisions, and tents. ...”
-(1 Ne.
-2:4.)
+And he left his house, and the land of his inheritance, and his gold, and his silver, and his precious things, and took nothing with him, save it were his family, and provisions, and tents. …” ([[1 Nephi 2.4|1 Ne.
+2:4]].)

 So they were instructed to leave with just the bare essentials of food, clothing, and a tent for shelter.
 All of the other worldly accumulations were considered nonessentials and were to be left behind; that is, save one.
 For they had not traveled a great distance when the Lord reminded them that they had left one essential behind and were not to proceed until they had acquired it.
 It is interesting to note what the Lord considered that essential to be.
 He instructed them to return for the record of their people and also the genealogy of their forefathers.
 This was not an easy assignment.
 They had been asked to return to an unfriendly city to ask for a favor.
 The father made the request of his sons to undertake this dangerous assignment.
-The two older sons murmured at such a difficult task but Nephi recognized it to be inspired of the Lord and makes this declaration: “...
-I will go and do the things which the Lord hath commanded, for I know that the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them.”
-(1 Ne.
-3:7.)
+The two older sons murmured at such a difficult task but Nephi recognized it to be inspired of the Lord and makes this declaration: “… I will go and do the things which the Lord hath commanded, for I know that the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them.” ([[1 Nephi 3.7|1 Ne.
+3:7]].)

 Their first approach on this dangerous mission was to reason with Laban, the keeper of the record.
-This brought the response from him, “...
-Behold thou art a robber, and I will slay thee ...”
-(1 Ne.
-3:13), and they were forced to flee for their lives.
+This brought the response from him, “… Behold thou art a robber, and I will slay thee …” ([[1 Nephi 3.13|1 Ne.
+3:13]]), and they were forced to flee for their lives.
 The second approach was to go to their former home and gather up all of the riches they had left behind in an attempt to purchase the record.
 This approach also failed, for Laban recognized that he could have both.
 He took their riches from them and drove them away.
 After much internal strife and contention, Nephi decides to put his complete trust in the Lord and under the cover of night, seeks after the record.
 Laban is delivered into his hands in a drunken state and the Lord teaches Nephi a great lesson about the value of history.
-He declared to him that, “...
-It is better that one man should perish than that a nation should dwindle and perish in unbelief.”
-(1 Ne.
-4:13.)
+He declared to him that, “… It is better that one man should perish than that a nation should dwindle and perish in unbelief.” ([[1 Nephi 4.13|1 Ne.
+4:13]].)
 Frightening results occur if a nation does not preserve and safeguard its sacred history.
 Nephi must have then realized that this sacred history would serve as a lamp to give light and direction to future generations.
 Certainly he was a lamplighter and willing to carry the torch to establish a new nation.

 There comes a time when commemorations and anniversaries of historical events give us special significance and highlight the great heritage which has been given to us.
 In 1976, the United States of America will celebrate its 200th birthday—a time to pause and reflect on that which has been bestowed on us.